The Texas State Fair kicks off its 137th year in Dallas on September 29, 2023.

 Deep-Fried Oreos

-Kel had told me she always gets deep-fried Oreos at the Texas State Fair, so I wanted to try this Fair classic, too.
+Kel had told me she always gets deep-fried Oreos at the State Fair of Texas, so I wanted to try this Fair classic, too.
 We didn't have to look far.
+We got deep-fried Oreos from Ruth's Tamale House in the same plaza as Peanut Butter Paradise.

+One order was eight coupons ($8) and included three cookies drizzled with chocolate sauce and topped with powdered sugar.
+It only took one bite to realize why deep-fried Oreos are a State Fair of Texas staple.
 The proportion of fried dough to cookie felt just right.
-I liked the chocolate of the cookies, and the price was reasonable.
+I liked the chocolate flavor of the cookies, and the price was reasonable.

 Pro Tip: Later, I saw at least one stand selling deep-fried Double Stuf Oreos.
 Keep an eye out if you want to double your pleasure.